 Save Money by Regrowing Kitchen Scraps

-You could argue that green onions aren’t exactly a hearty vegetable you can eat for dinner, but we enjoy putting them chopped into salads, on top of scrambled eggs, and as a garnish on just about anything to name a few ideas.
+Green onions aren’t exactly a hearty vegetable you can eat for dinner, but we enjoy putting them in salads, on top of scrambled eggs, and as a garnish on just about anything.

-So first, buy yourself some green onions from the grocery store.
-I like to buy the organic, especially since you will be regrowing it and consuming it for a while.
+First, buy some green onions from the grocery store.
+I like to buy organic, especially since you will be regrowing them and consuming them for a while.
 After you take them out of the package, rinse them off and pull off any stems or outer pieces that may feel slimy or look like they’re going bad.
 Next, put them in a jar of water with the roots and some of the bottom stems covered.
 Find a sunny windowsill to place the green onions and go about your day!

 After your plants are in the windowsill, check on them every day for water level and changing out the water every day for the first week or so.
 Sometimes the plants will get slimy if one of the green onion pieces goes bad and is sitting in the water with the roots, so it helps to get fresh water in there to encourage your roots to grow.
 If any of the leaves look like they’re rotting, just gently peel away the outer layer and put the rest of the onion back in the jar.